 Herbalists often like to play around with favorite herbs lists: If you only had three (or five, or ten) herbs to work with, which would you choose?
 On my lists, thyme always shows up.
 It’s incredibly easy to grow, tastes fantastic and makes powerful medicine.

 Most people know thyme (Thymus vulgaris) as a classic salad-dressing herb.
 It’s a staple of Mediterranean cooking and comes in every prepackaged herb rack.
 Tossing thyme onto sliced vegetables before baking automatically elevates your meal from food to cuisine.
 My mother —neither an herbalist nor a gardener — says, “everything is better with herbs on it.”
 She was talking primarily about thyme.

 - Elana’s thyme salmon with leek coulis (gluten free);

 - Mushroom risotto;

 - Lemony thyme cookies.
-A friend made a version of these over the summer (without the ginger) and it was surprisingly yummy, with a lovely, bright flavor.
+A friend made a version of these over the summer and it was surprisingly yummy, with a lovely, bright flavor.